akshayrathore1197/akshayrathore1197/README.md

 - 🌱 Learning Full Stack (Not MERN) and Data Structures and Algorithms

-- ❓ Ask me about anything related to Javascript and related technologies
+- ❓ Ask me about anything related to Development and related technologies

 - ⚡ Fun fact: Your Life